None

 |

 ![]() HealthNot specifiedWhen there is no explicit reference to an issue covered in the questionnaire in the relevant document(s), this is noted and no interpretation was made.
-Related documents:WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-The fulfillment of human rights requires that women can access safe abortion when it is indicated to protect their health.
-WHO defines health for member states as a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
-Safe Abortion Guidelines, § 4.2.1.2.
+Related documents:WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Health grounds shall reflect WHO’s definitions of health, which entails a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
+Abortion Care Guideline § 2.2.2.

 |